 What Is Reliability Centered Maintenance?

 Reliability Centered Maintenance (RCM) is a method for developing a comprehensive reliability-based maintenance and monitoring program.
-RCM involves analyzing the failure modes and effects (FMEA) of each piece of equipment to determine criticality; then deciding the most effective maintenance, operation, or engineering tasks to preserve system function.
-This approach is valid for systems and units within most process industries, such as electric power (nuclear, fossil, hydro), petrochemical, refining, upstream, midstream, manufacturing, paper, pharmaceutical, and water and wastewater treatment.
-The overall purpose of this evaluation is to develop a cost-effective and applicable proactive maintenance program for the system or unit under study.
+RCM involves analyzing the Failure Modes and Effects Analysis (FMEA) of each piece of equipment to determine criticality; then deciding the appropriate and effective proactive maintenance, operation, or engineering tasks to preserve system function.
+This approach is valid for and has been applied successfully in systems and units within most process industries, such as electric power generation (nuclear, fossil, hydro), transmission and distribution, petrochemical, refining, upstream, midstream, manufacturing, paper, pharmaceutical, and water and wastewater treatment.
+The overall purpose of performing an RCM analysis is to develop a cost-effective and applicable proactive maintenance program for the system or unit under study.
 The evaluation includes:

-RCM has traditionally been thought of as a one-time study that follows a rigorous set of questions designed to identify the failure modes and effects of equipment and define a set of tasks to mitigate these failure modes.
-Equipment criticality is defined based on the consequence of these failures and tasks were preferentially applied to the critical equipment over the non-critical equipment.
+RCM has traditionally been implemented as a one-time study that follows a rigorous set of questions designed to identify the modes and effects of equipment failure and define a set of tasks to prevent or mitigate these failure modes.
+Equipment criticality is defined based on the consequence of the identified failure modes and tasks that were preferentially applied to the critical equipment over the non-critical equipment.
 These traditional RCM methodologies tend to rely on industry-accepted data and personnel experience to determine appropriate failure modes and mitigating tasks.

-An enhancement to traditional RCM was the introduction of risk into the analysis.
-Risk is the product of probability of failure (PoF) and consequence of failure (CoF).
+An enhancement to the traditional RCM process was the introduction of analyzing risk into the methodology.
+Risk is defined as the product of the probability of failure (PoF) and the consequence of failure (CoF).
 Most RCM analyses in the past 20 years have incorporated the probability of failure into the analysis to define equipment criticality by developing risk matrices for various criteria such as safety, environmental impact, production loss, financial impact, and reputation impact.
 An added benefit of using risk matrices is the ability to add a gradient to the level of criticality.
-The added levels of criticality on the risk matrices allows for an improved prioritization of the proactive maintenance tasks identified by the RCM analysis.
-For example, proactive tasks for high critical equipment have a higher priority than proactive tasks for low critical equipment.
+The added levels of criticality on the risk matrices allow for an improved prioritization of the proactive tasks identified by the RCM analysis.
+For example, proactive tasks for high-critical equipment have a higher priority than proactive tasks for low-critical equipment.

 What is the Value of Reliability Centered Maintenance?